jfrog/terraform-provider-artifactory/docs/resources/artifactory_federated_generic_repository.md

     * `enabled` - (Required) Represents the active state of the federated member.
 It is supported to change the enabled status of my own member.
 The config will be updated on the other federated members automatically.
 * `xray_index` - (Optional, Default: false)  Enable Indexing In Xray.
 Repository will be indexed with the default retention period.
 You will be able to change it via Xray settings.

-Arguments for federated repository type closely matches the arguments for local generic repository type.
+Arguments for federated repository type closely match the arguments for local generic repository type.